shanebarrios/Voxels/README.md

 cmake -Bbuild -S. -DCMAKE_BUILD_TYPE=Release cmake --build build --config Release
 ```
 It is HIGHLY recommended to build in release mode, as the debug mode is (quite literally) unplayable.

+Also, you may want to take a look at the configuration options set in `Source/Core/Config.h`.
+In particular, the resolution may need to be tweaked to fit your screen, since it is hard coded.
+In the future, the optimal resolution will be determined automatically.